Director of Bands

-Avery Payne is currently in his seventh year of teaching and his fifth year as the Director of Bands at Millbrook High School in Raleigh, North Carolina.
-A 2016 Graduate of the University of South Carolina, Mr. Payne served as the Director of Bands and Orchestra at North Forsyth High School for two years prior to leading the Millbrook Band Program.
+Avery Payne is in his eighth year of teaching and his sixth year as the Director of Bands at Millbrook High School in Raleigh, North Carolina.
+He received his Bachelor of Music in Music Education from the University of South Carolina in 2016.
+Prior to teaching at Millbrook, Mr. Payne was the Director of Bands and Orchestra at North Forsyth High School in Winston-Salem, North Carolina for two years.

-Since taking over in 2018, Mr. Payne has continued the strong legacy of the Millbrook band program, earning consistent Superior ratings at state adjudicated events with the Symphonic Band, Wind Ensemble, Jazz Ensemble, and Marching Band.
+Since taking over in 2018, Mr. Payne has continued the strong legacy of the Millbrook band program, earning consistent Superior ratings at state adjudicated events with the Symphonic Band, Wind Ensemble, and Jazz Ensemble.
+Under his direction, the Millbrook Wind Ensemble performed at the 2022 NCMEA State Convention and won the 2023 President’s Cup National Concert Band Invitational in Washington, DC.
+The Marching Band has earned numerous grand champion awards at state-sanctioned competitions and the Jazz Ensemble performs annually at the Carolina Jazz Essentially Ellington Regional Festival.
 Individual students at Millbrook have also excelled, earning placements in the All-District and All-State Honors Ensembles, the Central Region and All-State Jazz Bands and the North Carolina Governor’s School.
-During his time at North Forsyth, Mr. Payne led the Symphonic Band to its first Superior Rating in twelve years and placed students in the All-District band for the first time in five years.
+During his tenure at North Forsyth, Mr. Payne led the Symphonic Band to its first Superior Rating in twelve years and placed students in the All-District band for the first time in five years.

 Zack Marshall works in the Raleigh, NC area providing schools with music arrangements, original compositions, and percussion instruction.
 He received his degree in Music Theory and Composition from East Carolina University and has been writing and teaching music since 2006.
 Zack studied brass in high school and college but also performed percussion in marching band and drum corps.
 He has worked in multiple states and with programs all over North Carolina while currently maintaining a private studio of composition and percussion students as well as serving several Wake county bands.
 Outside work hours, Zack enjoys cooking, rock climbing, and a good game of chess.
 Zack currently resides in Wake Forest with his wife, two sons, and dog.